Lansdowne Park

 Lansdowne Park is a 40 acre urban park, historic sports, exhibition and entertainment facility in Ottawa, Ontario, Canada, owned by the City of Ottawa.
 It is located on Bank Street adjacent to the Rideau Canal in The Glebe neighbourhood of central Ottawa.
 Lansdowne Park contains the TD Place Stadium and Arena complex (formerly Frank Clair Stadium and the Ottawa Civic Centre, respectively), the Aberdeen Pavilion, and the Horticulture Building.

 In 2012, the park began a major redevelopment.
-The stadium complex were partially rebuilt and major retail and residential developments were added to the site.
+The stadium complex was partially rebuilt and major retail, commercial and residential developments were added to the site.
 Along the Rideau Canal, the open space which used to be parking was converted into an urban park with green space and recreation facilities.
 Parking for the site was relocated underground.
 Basketball courts, a skate park, and water features were also constructed.
+Since 2020, further redevelopment has been proposed and planned.